 Early Years Foundation Stage

-There is a strong emphasis on learning through play, being both child-initiated and supported by adults.
-We believe that children learn best from practical experiences and ensure the curriculum is delivered in this way as much as possible as well as being linked to the needs and interests of the children.
+There is a strong emphasis on learning through play, being both child-initiated and adult led.
+Our Curriculum is delivered through a careful balance of practical experiences, as well as being linked to the needs and interests of the children.

 At Little Acorns we understand that every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured.
 Each individual child’s needs are catered for by a highly qualified staff team who aim to provide an inclusive and nurturing atmosphere.
 We encourage children of all ages to become independent and inquisitive learners, giving them the confidence to have a go, explore and do things for themselves.

 Little Acorns aims to provide a homely atmosphere and provide the bridge between home and school life.
 The intimacy of the setting allows families to settle in quickly.
-We have a range of stimulating resources indoors and outside which are organized appropriately for different age groups.
+We have a range of stimulating resources indoors and outside which are organised appropriately for different age groups and tailored to the interest and needs of the children in our care.
 Throughout the day we follow a detailed routine to provide a wealth of exciting, educational activities to facilitate children’s learning through play.

 Learning and Development

 We use our extensive knowledge and experience to plan activities which enable children to learn and develop.
 We aim to provide children with appropriate challenge to create happy, critical thinkers and independent young people.

 The curriculum is organised into seven areas of learning:

 - Communication and Language;

 If you would like more information about the seven areas of learning in the Early Years Foundation Stage, please click on the link below: